jenniferk2019/ClickyGame/README.md

-Clicky-Game

-Create a memory-game with React.
+This memory-game app utilizes React.

-This assignment will require breaking an application's UI into components, in order to manage the component state, and to respond to user events.
+This app requires breaking an application's UI into components, in order to manage the component state, and to respond to user events.

 Author: Jennifer Kwon